CraftyCancer/ArgoCD/README.md

 ![image](https://user-images.githubusercontent.com/113592437/221435255-4b8517b3-b33f-4b34-b479-ad2f6905b53a.png)

-**Optional: If your running your kubernetes cluster on any ec2-instance or EKS/AKS Services run the below command to convert the services for argocd-server into LoadBalancer. kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'**
+**Note: If your running your kubernetes cluster on any ec2-instance or EKS/AKS Services run the below command to convert the services for argocd-server into LoadBalancer.**

+**5. kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'**